 Now, I have addressed this in "Legends of Atlantis", as these Entities are shown to have serpent like features, thus connecting to the Children of the Shadows.
 But based upon them coming from the "Deep", details that these creatures would be the "Water Spirits".
 Those would be those "Merbeings" and other underwater creatures, that are said to be called up through a certain sacrifice.
 It states through "blood", meaning through "bloodletting" or human sacrifice can they walk among men.

 But based on this segment becomes conflicting, because the Hindu God Murugan and Shiva, is worshiped from the Devotees cutting and piercing themselves till they bleed.
 This is shown with some Sufi groups, Shiite Groups, and Roman Catholic worshipers, doing the same bloodletting act towards Baal and Ashtoreth.
+Apparently, "blood" is considered a form of worship to these types of entities.

 Now, when I came across the movie "Midnight Meat Train", the "Conductor" that held Bradley Cooper's character up by his neck and tore his tongue out, had detailed him some interesting clues as to what's going on.
 He states that these creatures have always been here, even before man existed on this Earth.
 This is what the other legends states of the different races in the Underworld are considered "Primordial", and are very ancient compared to today's standards.
 But let's see the wiki on this movie, and connect the dots from there: